cookieo9/resources-go/README.md

 the filesystem, or other sources through a single interface.
 Also allows for the building of a search path to access files sequentially through a set of application defined locations.

 This is the development version of the API.
-The may change at any time, if you want stability use one of the stable versions listed below.
+It may change at any time, if you want stability use one of the versions listed below.
 They are also stored in branches of the git repository.

 [![Build Status](https://travis-ci.org/cookieo9/resources-go.png?branch=master)](https://travis-ci.org/cookieo9/resources-go)